New Jersey Gov. Phil Murphy, Republican Candidate Jack Ciattarelli Face Off In Fiery Debate

 NEWARK, N.J.
 (CBSNewYork) — Democratic New Jersey Gov. Phil Murphy and Republican candidate Jack Ciattarelli faced off for the first time on the debate stage Tuesday.

-Murphy is trying to become the first Democrat to win a second term in the state in more than four decades.READ MORE: Teacher Stephanie Edmonds On Why She's Not Getting The COVID Vaccine, Despite Mandate: 'The Hardest Decision I've Ever Made'
+Murphy is trying to become the first Democrat to win a second term in the state in more than four decades.READ MORE: Doctors Say Patients May Need More Than Diet, Exercise To Shed Unwanted Pounds Gained During COVID

 As CBS2’s Jessica Layton reports, these past four years, New Jersey has faced an unprecedented number of issues, and Tuesday’s debate had a little bit of everything — lively discussion on those topics and a lot of drama between the candidates.